 However, at the seven-month-mark, the new hires started experiencing the “expectation gap.”
 Everything right from the number of hours worked and the training offered to the daily job responsibilities failed to meet the hires’ expectations.
 And this resulted in the record turnover at the nine-month mark.

 8. Make a 90-day plan

 Ninety days?
-Well, if you’re a recruiter or a hiring person, that number would ring a bell.
+Well, if you’re a recruiter or a hiring manager, that number would ring a bell.

 After all, about three in ten new employees leave a company within just the first three months of taking up their jobs.